tomas-janicek/luna16/README.md

 ## 🎯 Motivation

-TBD: This project serves mainly for educational purposes to go though entire process of model development.
-Very important is that it contains infrastructure like MLFlow and TensorBoard for monitoring and logging.
-It also contains Docker for reproducibility and Ray for hyperparameter tuning.
-It is designed so modular parts like models, datasets, trainers, loss functions, etc. can be easily replaced.
-Thus, it can be used as starting point for any other machine learning project I will be working on.
+This project primarily serves educational purposes, guiding users through the entire process of model development.
+It emphasizes the importance of infrastructure components like MLFlow and TensorBoard for monitoring and logging, which are beneficial for any machine learning project.
+Additionally, it incorporates Docker for reproducibility and Ray for hyperparameter tuning.
+The project is designed with modularity in mind, allowing easy replacement of components such as models, datasets, trainers, and loss functions.
+As a result, it can serve as a starting point for any other machine learning project, particularly those focused on experimentation.
+Essentially, it acts as a template for any machine learning project, providing a robust foundation for future work.

 ## ✨ Features